ruzla/commands-and-notes/git_list/gitcommit.md

-### git commit -m "your commit message" //To commit (aka save) the changes you've added with a short message describing the changes.
+### git commit -m "your commit message" //To commit (aka save) the changes you've added with a short message describing the changes